-When it comes to finding the best beginner drones, there are a few things you'll want to look out for when you're doing some searching.
+When it comes to finding the best beginner drones, there are a few things you'll want to look out for when you're searching for what to buy.

-In addition, if you are a beginner, then getting a drone that's well made and possibly featuring prop guards for outdoor use is going to be key, or you can stick to indoor flights with the likes of the Ryze Tello before setting foot outdoors with something a little bit bigger.
+In addition, if you are a beginner, then getting a drone that's well made that possibly features prop guards for outdoor use is going to be key.
+Or, you can stick to indoor flights with the likes of the Ryze Tello before setting foot outdoors with something a little bit bigger.

 We’ve selected what we think are the best beginner drones on the market today, based on specs, reviews, and the features they offer that we think make them stand out from the crowd.
 In addition, we've also taken the time out to answer any burning questions you might have below our selection.